Nick-Mazuk/awesome/README.md

 *   [tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.
 *   [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 *   [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) - The repository for high quality TypeScript type definitions.

+## ReScript

+*   [zth/res-x](https://github.com/zth/res-x) - A ReScript framework for building server-driven web sites and applications.
+Use familiar tech like JSX and the component model from React, combined with simple server driven client side technologies like HTMX.
+Built on Bun and Vite.
+*   [cometkim/rescript-vitest](https://github.com/cometkim/rescript-vitest) - ReScript bindings to Vitest
+*   [zth/rescript-bun](https://github.com/zth/rescript-bun) - Use Bun with ReScript.
+*   [bloodyowl/rescript-test](https://github.com/bloodyowl/rescript-test) - A lightweight test framework for ReScript
+*   [cometkim/rescript-ink](https://github.com/cometkim/rescript-ink) - ReScript bindings for Ink
+*   [rescript-lang/rescript](https://github.com/rescript-lang/rescript) - ReScript is a robustly typed language that compiles to efficient and human-readable JavaScript.

 ## miscellaneous